Screen size: 65 inches

 If you go on specs and numbers alone, you’d expect the Hisense U8G Series Quantum 4K ULED Android TV 65U8G to be one of the best TVs available today.
 QLED panel, full-array local dimming, support for all HDR types, 120Hz refresh rate — it’s got every feature you look for in a 4K LCD TV.
 Beyond the specs and tech details, the numbers from our lab testing are eye opening, with incredible brightness, excellent color accuracy and low lag time.

 But what really counts is how it looks to the eyes — and in this case, the numbers don’t lie.
 The 65U8G produces excellent color and contrast, along with sharpness of detail that rivals the best TVs.
 And it does all this for a reasonable $1,299.99 for the 65-inch model.
+(It actually earned our Highly Recommended rating in the 2021 Tom's Guide Award for value TVs.)
 What doesn’t it do well?
 Motion smoothing.
 But that shouldn’t be enough to scare you off of this impressive TV.

 Hisense U8G Android TV review: Pricing and availability